1 min read

 A client from the automotive industry came to THE LAB at Ambrell with a bonding application.
 The rubber on their steel wire strip wasn't melting properly so they needed to add heat.
 This was a new process for the customer and they wanted THE LAB to help them prove out their bonding application.

-The LAB determined that an EKOHEAT® 45 kW, 50-150 kHz induction heating system with a custom-designed single position multiple-turn helical coil would be the optimal solution for their application.
+The LAB determined that an Ambrell EKOHEAT® 45 kW, 50-150 kHz induction heating system with a custom-designed single position multiple-turn helical coil would be the optimal solution for their application.
 The target temperate for this bonding application was 325 °F (163 °C).

 Initial tests were conducted to optimize the power delivered to the part.
 Temperature indicating paint was then applied, which dissolves when the part reaches the target temperature.
 Ten rubber mold samples were heated at five different voltage settings (two samples per setting) to see if the wire bonded appropriately within the rubber mold.
 Testing from THE LAB confirmed the feasibility of the heating process for the customer.